Heart Failure Treatment Options

 - Surgical procedures, such as bypass surgery, heart valve surgery, the insertion of a ventricular assist device (VAD), or a heart transplant

-Tampa General Hospital’s Cardiovascular Center provides comprehensive treatment for patients whose heart no longer functions adequately.
+Tampa General Hospital’s Heart and Vascular Institute provides comprehensive treatment for patients whose heart no longer functions adequately.
 In 2017, TGH received full heart failure accreditation from the American College of Cardiology Accreditation Service because of the level of treatment provided to patients experiencing heart failure.
 TGH is the only hospital in Hillsborough County, and one of only 12 in the state of Florida, to receive this distinction.
-Additionally, TGH has been rated by U.S. News & World Report as a High Performing Hospital in Heart Failure for 2019-2020.
+Additionally, TGH has been rated by U.S. News & World Report as one of America's Best Hospitals for Cardiology & Heart Surgery, Best Hospital in Florida for Cardiology & Heart Surgery and a High Performing Hospital in Heart Failure treatment for 2020-2021.

 To be referred to a specialist with Tampa General Hospital, please visit our online Physician Finder or call 1-800-822-DOCS (3627).